walterreid/Unintended-Side-Effects/README.md

 # Unintended Side Effects: Night Shift (v0.1)

-A 2D, seed‑driven roguelite set in a haunted hospital where your **mind is the map**.
-Explore procedurally generated wards, shift between **Awake** and **Asleep** layers, and wield clinical‑coded “treatments” against very real demons.
-Think: *Mooncrash (Prey 2017) in 2D* meets *hospital psych‑horror* — with emoji‑aided UI when in doubt. 😶‍🌫️💊
+A 2D top-down, room-based roguelite set in a haunted hospital where your **mind is the map**.

----
+Explore procedurally generated wards, swap between **Awake** and **Asleep** layers, and collect clinical-coded “treatments” that alter your reality in unpredictable ways.
+Think *Enter the Gungeon* pace and navigation, *Binding of Isaac* build variety, and a **dual-layer Awake/Dream mechanic** at the core.

 ## Play